pnp/pnpjs/docs/getting-started.md

 `npm install @pnp/sp @pnp/graph --save`

 Next we can import and use the functionality within our application.
-The below is a very simple example, please see the individual package documentation for more details.
+Below is a very simple example, please see the individual package documentation for more details and examples.

 ```TypeScript
 import { getRandomString } from "@pnp/common";